resorath/mz-mindbody-api/readme.txt

 == Changelog ==

 = 2.0.0 =
 This release includes the most new features and also uses a more minimal version of bootstrap code: just the necessary components.
+New jQuery filter, grid mode schedule view, configurable event cycle duration, multiple accounts and locations can be shown also via shortcode attributes.
+Internationalized - so far Spanish and Portuguese.

 = 1.6 =
 Fix some HTML validation errors in schedule table layout.